π️ 30-Day Stoic Challenge: Free Daily Stoicism Practices for Resilience & Calm

 Day 19: Make Amends

-Final week - Focus on lasting impact and virtue
+Final week — Focus on lasting impact and purposeful living

 Day 22: The Role Model Exercise